Interactive kiosk: Industry usage

+It is estimated that over 1,200,000 kiosk terminals exist in the U.S. and Canada alone.

 Groups who use kiosks in their business environment include: Delta Airlines, United Airlines, JetBlue Airways, GTAA, Future Shop, The Home Depot, Target Corporation, and Wal-Mart.

 Types of kiosks

 Telekiosk

 The telekiosk can be considered the technical successor to the telephone booth, a publicly accessible set of devices that are used for communication.
 These can include email, fax, SMS, as well as standard telephone service.
-The Telekiosk is rarely seen anymore.
+The telekiosk is rarely seen any more.

 Telekiosks gradually appeared around the United Kingdom in the first years of the 21st century.
 Some are situated in shopping centers and transport terminals, to provide detailed local information.
 Others are in public places, including motorway service areas and airports.

 The International Telecommunication Union is promoting the use of the telekiosk in Africa and parts of Asia where local people do not have access to communications technology.
 In part, this work addresses the "digital divide" between rich and poor nations.
 There are, however, great practical benefits.
 The scheme in Bhutan aims to provide an E-Post system, whereby messages are relayed by telephone, then delivered by hand to rural areas, easing the problems of transporting letters across the countryside.
 Health, agricultural and educational information is also available.

 Financial services kiosk

 The financial services kiosk can provide the ability for customers to perform transactions that may normally require a bank teller and maybe more complex and longer to perform than desired at an ATM.
-These are sometimes referred to as "bank-in-a-box" and the first prime example would be the Vcom units deployed in 7–11 in the U.S.
+These are sometimes referred to as "bank-in-a-box" and the first prime example would be the Vcom units deployed at 7-Eleven in the U.S.

 These units are generally referred to as 'multi-function financial service kiosks' and the first iteration was back in the late 1990s with the VCOM product deployed in Southland (7-Eleven) convenience stores.
 Check-cashing, bill-payment and even dispensing cash cards.
 New multi-function machines have been deployed in "c-store" markets supported by Speedway and others.